GhostieSpook/fact_of_the_day/README.md

 - Rename the file to your username and end it with / to create a folder
 ![Folder Creation](/images/folder_creation.png)

-- Rename again to fact_#.txt where the # is what number the fact is starting from 1.
+- Rename again to `Fact_#.txt` where the # is what number the fact is starting from 1.
+I know in the image it has it as `fact_#.txt`, but please make the "F" upercase.
+Makes it sort correctly when I mark them as used.
 ![File Rename](/images/file_rename.png)
 - Type in your new fact of the day.
 Only post 1 fact per file so that it is easier to search through and keep nots of what ones have been used.
 ![New Fact](/images/new_fact.png)